softwaremill/ox/README.md

 code is unclear and can be improved for the benefit of all.

 In order to develop the documentation, you can use the `doc/watch.sh` script, which runs Sphinx using Python.
 Use `doc/requirements.txt` to set up your Python environment with `pip`.
+Alternatively, if you're a Nix user, run `nix develop` in `doc/` to start a shell with an environment allowing to run `watch.sh`.
 Moreover, you can use the `compileDocumentation` sbt task to verify, that all code snippets compile properly.

 ## Project sponsor